WaqarShaozab/Data-Analytics-Portfolio/README.md

 # Waqar Shaozab - Data Analytics Portfolio
 ## About Me
-Greetings, esteemed visitors!
-I extend a warm welcome to my portfolio corner.
-I am Waqar, a professional rooted in the realms of Biology and Health Sciences, and I proudly bear the insignia of a graduate from the Google Data Analytics Professional Certificate training program.
+Hello world!
+I welcome you to my portfolio.
+I am Waqar, a professional whos background stems in Biology and Health Sciences, and I am proud to say I have successfully completed the Google Data Analytics Professional Certificate training program.

-I present to you a tapestry of hands-on experience, woven with expertise in data cleaning, the art of data visualization, meticulous project management, and the adeptness to elucidate and convey the revelations of data analytics.
-With an innate ability to discern patterns and unveil trends, I am adept at the alchemy of transforming intricate data into tangible insights, ready to be wielded for action.
+I present to you hands-on experience in data cleaning, visualization, project management, and insightful analytical discoveries.
+With the ability to decipher patterns and unveil trends, I am confident in turning data into tangible insights.

-My linguistic proficiency extends to the dialects of programming languages, while my grasp on databases stands robust and unwavering.
-My enthusiasm knows no bounds as I embark on the journey to infuse the field of data science with my prowess, envisioning myself as an entry-level data specialist/analyst.

-Throughout my academic pursuits, I have unveiled the mysteries concealed within an arsenal of analytical tools, encompassing the likes of spreadsheets, SQL, Tableau, R programming, and SPSS.
-My journey also traces through the domains of laboratory protocols, healthcare dynamics, data stewardship, and the delicate art of nurturing customer relationships.
-These facets, I believe, will seamlessly interlock with my upcoming role in the data sphere.
+Throughout my academic journey, I have been able to leverage an array of analytical tools, like spreadsheets, SQL, Tableau, R programming, and SPSS.
+My journey also inlcudes laboratory practices, healthcare dynamics, data integrity, maintaining and improving customer relationships.
+These skills, I believe, will greatly help me with my upcoming role in the data sphere.

-With the completion of a distinguished professional certificate, my path now leads me towards further enlightenment through the pursuit of additional certifications.
-My vision spans across honing my skills in managing intricate data landscapes, mastering the symphony of analytic tools, and showcasing my prowess through comprehensive projects housed in this repository.
+With the completion of the professional certificate, my next goal in education would be accumulating additional certificates/certifications.
+My goal is to improve my confidence in identifying patterns, trends, and transforming complex data into actionable insights.
+I want to showcase my prowess through comprehensive projects housed in this repository.

-Join me as I script the next chapters of my journey, where education and action unite to forge a brighter and more insightful future.

 ## Projects
 Cyclistic Bike-Sharing: An Excel and R Programming Analysis